Jaycedam/nix/readme.md

 ## Apply NixOS configuration

-> [!WARNING]
-> This will overwrite your current configuration.
-Make sure you have a backup.

-This will clone the repository, symlink the configuration.nix file from this repo to /etc/nixos and then rebuild the system.
+This will clone the repository and generate the system using flakes, it will use the hostname by default to see which modules to load.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/jaycedam/nix/master/install.sh | bash